peteryxu/HH-gemini-multimodal-live-dev-guide/chapter_02/README.md

 The `if __name__ == "__main__":` block ensures that the `audio_loop` function is executed only when the script is run directly.
 The `asyncio.run` function starts the asynchronous event loop and runs the `audio_loop` function, enabling the real-time audio chat.

+## Limitations

+The current implementation does not support user interruption of the model's speech.